darius/cant/guide.md

 ## More syntax: `given`

-To create an anonymous function with multiple pattern-action clauses:
+To create an anonymous single-argument function with multiple pattern-action clauses:
 ```
 (given
   (be pattern1 action1)